bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 2. Please try to:

-    1. On the classification example that looks like a tiny checkerboard, try to get a test loss of 0.001 or less.
+    a.
+On the classification example that looks like a tiny checkerboard, try to get a test loss of 0.001 or less.
         <img src="images/lab05/image11.png" style="width:0.71893in;height:0.70313in" /><img src="images/lab05/image4.png" style="width:1.13021in;height:0.68795in" />

-    2. For the spiral-shaped classification example, try to find a network architecture with the smallest amount of nodes (neurons) that will drop below 0.01 (1%) test error.
+    b.
+For the spiral-shaped classification example, try to find a network architecture with the smallest amount of nodes (neurons) that will drop below 0.01 (1%) test error.
         <img src="images/lab05/image13.png" style="width:0.73438in;height:0.73438in" />
         <img src="images/lab05/image8.png" style="width:2.33407in;height:0.73431in" />

-    3. Now switch from ‘Classification’ to ‘Regression’.
+    c.
+Now switch from ‘Classification’ to ‘Regression’.
 What is going on here?
 Can you figure out how regression is different from classification?
         <img src="images/lab05/image6.png" style="width:1.47396in;height:0.74114in" />

-    4. Some other things to try if you feel it…
+    d.
+Some other things to try if you feel it…

     - Add some noise to your data.
 What changes?
 Why?

     - Try to find a setup that overfits.
 How do you identify overfitting?
   <img src="images/lab05/image14.png" style="width:2.28646in;height:0.75899in" />

-  1. All the important terms and concepts wrt. to training and validation are somewhere on this one page.
+    e.
+All the important terms and concepts wrt. to training and validation are somewhere on this one page.
 Check if there is anything that makes no sense to you and ask us

-## Exercise 2: First steps with Google Colab (don’t waste too much time here…)
+## **Exercise 2: First steps with Google Colab (don’t waste too much time here…)**

 The following steps should get you started in no time: